Skip to content

 Is the term FAT standardised in international procurement?

 FAT is a widely used industry term rather than a single standardised procedure.
-The principle (witnessed acceptance testing at the manufacturer’s premises) appears in many standards and codes — IEC for electrical equipment, ASME for pressure vessels, API for oil-and-gas equipment, IEEE for some power equipment — each defining the specific tests that apply to its product category.
+The FAT, SAT and SIT framework itself is defined for process-automation systems in IEC/ANSI/ISA 62381 (with the ISA-105 series covering commissioning and loop checks), while the specific tests that apply appear in many category standards and codes: IEC for electrical equipment, ASME for pressure vessels, API for oil-and-gas equipment, IEEE for some power equipment, each defining the tests for its product category.
 The contract names the standard the FAT will follow.

 Can a fully remote FAT be considered equivalent to an attended one?